Compressibility Measures for Affinely Singular Random Vectors: Introduction

 After the notion of information and entropy were introduced in \cite{Shannon1948}, Kolmogorov studied the rate-distortion curve for continuous measures with $\ell_{\infty}$-norm (and quadratic) distortion function in \cite{kolmogorov1956shannon} under the name $\ep$-entropy.
 Specifically, he calculated the $\ep$-entropy for Gaussian processes.
 Again, Shannon returned to the rate-distortion problem in \cite{Shannon1959} and provided a general lower-bound, which is now known as the Shanon lower bound (SLB).
 For the case of the difference distortion function, Lin'kov provided a set of equations in \cite{linkov1965} to evaluate the SLB.
 Under certain conditions, he further proved that SLB is asymptotically (vanishingly small distortion values) tight.
 The SLB for the more general expected $\ell_p$-norm distortion functions was investigated in \cite{yamada1980}.
 For these distortion functions, the tightness of the SLB was again confirmed in \cite{Zamir1994} in the low-distortion regime.
 The study of SLB for discrete-continuous probability measures appeared later in \cite{Binia1988} and \cite{gyorgy1999rate}, for the one-dimensional and multi-dimensional random vectors, respectively.

-In \cite{renyi1959dimension}, instead of the previously common rate-distortion function, R\'enyi introduced the notions of information dimension (RID) and the dimensional entropy (RDE) to measure the compressibility of continuous-domain random variables (whether continuous or discrete-continuous).
-In simple words, RID corresponds to the asymptotic log-scaling of the entropy when the random variable is uniformly quantized with a vanishing step size.
-For bounded random variables, R\'enyi observed that the slope of the $\ep$-entropy in low distortion regimes coincides with the RID.
-Interestingly, the case of multi-dimensional discrete-continuous random vectors is excluded from the R\'enyi's work (R\'enyi leaves this part as an open problem).
-While the RID of $n$-dimensional continuous random variables is shown to be $n$ in \cite{renyi1959dimension}, Csisz\'ar proved the converse that the RID is strictly below $n$ if the distribution is not continuous (e.g., contains singularities).
+In \cite{renyi1959dimension}, instead of the previously common rate-distortion function, R\'enyi introduced the notions of information dimension (RID) and the dimensional entropy (RDE) to measure the compressibility of continuous-domain RVs (whether continuous or discrete-continuous).
+In simple words, RID corresponds to the asymptotic log-scaling of the entropy when the RV is uniformly quantized with a vanishing step size.
+For bounded RVs, R\'enyi observed that \changedo{as $\ep\to 0$, the $\ep$-entropy divided by $\log \frac{1}{\ep}$ has a limiting point that coincides with the RID.} Interestingly, the case of multi-dimensional discrete-continuous random vectors is excluded from the R\'enyi's work (R\'enyi leaves this part as an open problem).
+While the RID of $n$-dimensional continuous RVs is shown to be $n$ in \cite{renyi1959dimension}, Csisz\'ar in \cite{csiszar1961some} proved the converse that the RID is strictly below $n$ if the distribution is not continuous (e.g., contains singularities).
 The exact evaluation of the RID for a class of self-similar probability measures with singularity was carried out in \cite{Geronimo1989}.

 In \cite{Dembo1994}, a link between the RID and rate-distortion curve was found; it was shown that for a class of distortion functions, the asymptotic (vanishingly small distortion values) log-scaling of the rate-distortion function (called rate-distortion dimension or RDD) coincides with the RID.